-The basic principles of information sharing, and confidentiality are:
+The basic principles of information sharing and confidentiality are:

-- ▶ All staff should be aware of their responsibilities to respect confidentiality and comply with the law (NB: The Data Protection Act 2018 does not preclude the sharing of information to protect a person from harm, danger and abuse) - ► A person's consent should always be sought (apart from in exceptional circumstances see above Capacity and Consent), prior to information about them being discussed or disclosed to another party - ► Consent should always be recorded, together with the purpose for which the information will be used.

-- ▶ Information given for one purpose should not be used for another, without further consent being obtained.
-Access to person identifiable information should be on a strict need to know basis - ▶ Clear documentation and record keeping must support these communications and any decision-making processes.
+- ▶ All staff should be aware of their responsibilities to respect confidentiality and comply with the law (NB: The Data Protection Act 2018 does not preclude the sharing of information to protect a person from harm, danger and abuse) - ▶ A person's consent should always be sought (apart from in exceptional circumstances see above Capacity and Consent), prior to information about them being discussed or disclosed to another party - ► Consent should always be recorded, together with the purpose for which the information will be used. - ▶ Information given for one purpose should not be used for another, without further consent being obtained.
+Access to person identifiable information should be on a strict needs to know basis - ► Clear documentation and record keeping must support these communications and any decision-making processes.
 Service users must be kept informed and updated.

-9. What to do if you have concerns about an Adult Safeguarding incident Stage 1
+9. What to do if you have concerns